fraser-lab/fraser-lab.github.io/courses/peer_review_2021/index.md

 At its worst, it is merely window dressing that gives the unwarranted appearance of authority, a cursory process which confers no real value, enforces orthodoxy, and overlooks both obvious analytical problems and outright fraud entirely.

-Regardless of how any individual paper is reviewed – and the experience is usually somewhere between the above extremes – the sad truth is peer review in its entirety is struggling, and retractions like this drag its flaws into an incredibly bright spotlight."
+Regardless of how any individual paper is reviewed – and the experience is usually somewhere between the above extremes – the sad truth is peer review in its entirety is struggling..."
 </blockquote>
   <figcaption class="blockquote-footer">
 from [The Lancet has made one of the biggest retractions in modern history.
 How could this happen?